Find Schools

 • Verify dimensions, alignments, and clearances of finished parts for conformance to specifications, using measuring instruments such as calipers, gauge blocks, micrometers, or dial indicators.

-These are the skills Tool and Die Makers say are the most useful in their careers:
+When polled, Tool and Die Makers say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.